-Tamas is an Associate Professor at the University of Pannonia and head of the Industry 5.0 lab, head of Department of System Engineering and Deputy Head of the Complex System Monitoring Research Group.
-His research focuses on Operator 4.0, specializing in activity recognition, discrete-event simulators, and human-centric solutions. deputy head of Complex systems monitoring research group.
-He graduated with bachelor's (2015) degree in Mechanical Engineering and (2015) in Engineering Information Technology and master's (2016) degree Mechatronic Engineering and received PhD degrees in 2020.
-His research interested covers the areas of Process Mining algorithms, Discrete-event simulators and Operator 4.0.
-He is a member of the IFAC TC5.1 Manufacturing Plant Control, the IEEE Hungary Section.
-He is established a Human-Centered Systems Special Interesting Group within the IFIP international organization.
+Tamas is an Associate Professor at the University of Pannonia, where he is the head of the Industry 5.0 lab and the Department of System Engineering, as well as being the deputy head of the Complex systems monitoring research group.
+His research focuses on Operator 4.0, specializing in activity recognition, discrete-event simulators, and human-centric solutions.
+He graduated with a Bachelor's degree in Mechanical Engineering (2015) and in Engineering Information Technology (2015), and a master's degree in Mechatronic Engineering (2016).
+He received PhD degrees in 2020.
+He is a member of the IFAC TC5.1 Manufacturing Plant Control and a candidate member of the IFIP WG 5.7.
+He has established a Human-Centered Systems Special Interest Group within the IFIP international organization.

-He was awarded the Academic Youth Award by the Hungarian Science Academy in 2024.
-He was awarded the "Outstanding Young Researcher of the Year" award by the Hungarian Academy of Sciences' Veszprém Regional Committee in the field of Technical Sciences.
-From September 2023, he has been conducting his research under the Bolyai János Research Scholarship.
-He is the member of the Hungarian Youth Academy from 2024.
-He has published his research findings in a total of 33 scientific journal articles and 1 book.
+In 2024, he was awarded the Academic Youth Award by the Hungarian Academy of Sciences and the "Outstanding Young Researcher of the Year" award by the Veszprém Regional Committee of the Hungarian Academy of Sciences in the field of technical sciences.
+Since September 2023, he has been conducting research as part of the Bolyai János Scholarship Programme.
+He has been a member of the Hungarian Youth Academy since 2024.

 Janos is a full professor at the Department of Process Engineering at the University of Pannonia in computer science and chemical engineering.
 He received MEng and PhD degrees in chemical engineering in 1997 and 2000 from the University of Veszprem, Hungary.
 In 2008, he earned his Habilitation in the field of Process Engineering, and the DSc degree from the Hungarian Academy of Sciences in 2011.
 In the period of 1999-2000 he was employed at the Control Laboratory of the Delft University of Technology (in the Netherlands).
 Dr. Abonyi has co-authored more than 250 journal papers and chapters in books and has published five research monographs and one Hungarian textbook about data mining.
 His research interests include complexity, process engineering, quality engineering, data mining and business process redesign.